s0rta/dsw-site/contributing.md

 contributors who violate the Code of Conduct at their sole discretion.

 ## MINASWAN
-In addition to the Code of Conduct, we respectfully remind you that we are all volunteers who contribute to and maintain this project in our free time.
-We believe strongly in constructive and actionable feedback, but the turnaround on something thoughtful is often not immediate.
+In addition to asking you to agree to the Code of Conduct, we respectfully remind you that we are all volunteers who contribute to and maintain this project in our free time.
+We believe strongly in offering constructive and actionable feedback on pull requests, but the turnaround on something thoughtful is often not immediate.
 Please be patient!
 Contributions that demonstrate a blatant disregard for the maintainers' time or that are otherwise rude or disrespectful will not be accepted.

 ## What do I need to know before getting started?
 Denver Startup Week is the largest free entrepreneurial event in North America.